-Pre-/corequisite: Reading proficiency Entrepreneurship introduces the concept of entrepreneurship and its relationship with small business.
+Entrepreneurship introduces the concept of entrepreneurship and its relationship with small business.
 This course focuses on activities involved in planning, organizing, establishing, and controlling a small business.
 Entrepreneurship includes procedures and problems in starting a business, managerial functions, marketing, and financing a new enterprise as well as governmental regulation.
 Entrepreneurship will not count toward the Associate of Arts degree at Jefferson College but will count toward the Associate of Applied Science degree.
-This course may transfer to a private institution.
+This course may transfer to other institutions.
 (F,S,O)